veonua/matterbridge-miio-roborock/README.md

 ## Features

-- Pre-configured TypeScript, ESLint, Prettier, and Jest
+- Pre-configured TypeScript, ESLint, Prettier, Jest and Vitest
 - Example project structure for Accessory and Dynamic platforms
 - Ready for customization for your own plugin
 - **Dev Container support for instant development environment**